-So on Monday, I professed my love for my chocolate cake with chocolate fudge frosting which I said was (and I quote), the best, the chocolatiest chocolate cake ever.
-It was so good it made me kind of, uhm, doubt my loyalties to Team Lemon.
+On Monday, I professed my love for my chocolate cake with chocolate fudge frosting which I said was (and I quote), the best, the chocolatiest chocolate cake ever.
+It was so good it made me kind of doubt my loyalties to Team Lemon.

 It is an outstanding chocolate cake.
 It really is.
 But after much thought, I’ve decided that I still prefer lemon desserts over chocolate ones.